FruitieX/nodifier/README.md

 `sourcebg` and `sourcefg`	| Color of source string.
 See list of possible values at: `lib/clc-color.js` `context`					| This is displayed right of the source string, and can be used to further categorize notifications.
 Can be used as a search criteria.
 `contextbg` and `contextfg`	| Color of context string.
 See list of possible values at: `lib/clc-color.js` `uid`						| Can be set by plugin to uniquely identify notifications even if their indices change.
-Only one notification with the same UID, source and context is allowed, old ones are replaced.
-UID will be sent along read/unread updates to plugin.
+Only one notification with the same UID, source and context is allowed, duplicates are replaced.
 Can be used as a search criteria.
 `openwith`					| Specify which program the notification should be opened with.
 `url`						| Specify an argument to be passed to the `openwith` program.